Yaroslav285/shuttlepdf/README.md

 Update `deploy.sh` to suit your needs (e.g. higher timeouts, different region, more memory, etc).

+### Performance (Cloud version)

+It is worth mentioning that the average processing time for a standard web page (using the default `1024MB` set in `deploy.sh`) is between 5-15s.

+This can potentially be improved by increasing the memory (as doing so will increase the CPU alongside it).

+If you are dealing with lots of requests or if you require lower latencies, you may want to consider running a serverful converter, e.g. https://github.com/gotenberg/gotenberg

+We also suggest pairing the serverful converter with a workflow engine like [Temporal](https://temporal.io/) if you have relatively complex processing pipelines or if you require strong guarantees (SLAs) around conversions.

 ### Docker container version

 Please follow the instructions on page: https://hub.docker.com/r/yaroslav285/puppeter-pdf